| | | | | |

 More Recommended Monterey Lodging

-• Monterey Plaza Hotel & Spa – This hotel offers breathtaking views of the bay and luxurious accommodations perfect for a relaxing getaway.
+• Monterey Plaza Hotel & Spa – This hotel offers breathtaking bay views and luxurious accommodations that are perfect for a relaxing getaway.
 With its prime location near Cannery Row and exceptional spa services, it provides a serene and indulgent experience for guests exploring the beauty of Monterey.

 • Portola Hotel & Spa at Monterey Bay – The Portola Hotel is in a fantastic location and within walking distance of restaurants, shops, and most Monterey attractions.
 Ask for a room with a harbor view.